- According to IEC 60502-1, GB

 i)Replace the cover of the breaker panel

-Home electrical wire projects aren’t just about changing electrical sockets or adding new plugs to appliances.
-Sometimes you may need run electrical wire from a mains power box (breaker box) to an electrical outlet.
+Household wire projects aren’t just about changing electrical sockets or adding new plugs to appliances.
+Sometimes you may need run electricity wire from a mains power box (breaker box) to an electrical outlet.
 To do this, follow the steps below:

 a)Cut out holes in the drywall next to (above or below) the appliance to which you wish to supply power

 b)Plan your wiring route carefully.
 Sometimes, measuring the cable length, between the service panel (breaker box) to the electrical outlet isn’t as straightforward as one may think.
-The wire may need to run through walls, over the attic or around corners and bends in the house.
+House electrical wire may need to run through walls, over the attic, or around corners and bends in the house.
 The best way to get started is to use the latest electrical circuit diagram for the premises

 c)Use a drill and drill holes (3/4-inch) in the upper and lower plate of the wall near (above or below) the appliance